marcobambini/sqlite-createtable-parser/README.md

 ```
 CREATE TABLE syntax diagrams can be found on the official [sqlite website](https://www.sqlite.org/lang_createtable.html).

+## Pre-requisites
+- A C99 compiler.
+- SQL statement must be successfully compiled by sqlite.

 ## Usage
 In order to extract the original CREATE TABLE sql statement you need to query the sqlite_master table from within an sqlite database: